Integrations begin in a

 DSpace - ORCID is currently not built in out of the box (although there are plans for this in future versions), but DSpace can be configured to work with the ORCID API, and ease of ORCID integration depends on what version of DSpace is being used.
 For example, see ORCID documentation for DSpace 6.x.
 Currently, the best approach is to take authenticated ORCID iDs that were collected via API from a different system and import those iDs into DSpace.
 For example, Duke University has done this via Symplectic Elements; see example and documentation.

 ePrints - two ORCID plugins are available: ORCID Support (includes manual entry ORCID iD field, and displays iDs on user profile and publication pages) and ORCID Support Advanced (recommended: associates authenticated iDs with user profiles, displays iDs on user profile and publication pages, pulls works data in from ORCID, pushes works and affiliations data to ORCID).
-See documentation.
+See documentation and more information.

 Fedora - can be configured to work with ORCID, typically as part of a Samvera or Islandora repository.
 See Samvera and Islandora respectively for details.